pei2748/e4750-Heterogeneous-computing-final-project/README.md

 This folder contains all the nvprof files for each pycuda program.
 Snap-shots of profiling are stored in nvprof-result-figures/\

 #### Directory 5: results-plots/
-These folder contains all the figures we generate to show running time and accuracies.
+This folder contains all the figures we generate to show running time and accuracies.
 Some are put inside the report.
 Some are not.

-# Commands

-Run commands in svm/ folder.
+#### Directory 6: figures/

+This folder contains three images which show that we have been using google cloud for this project.

-Commands to run nvprovf:
+### Commands to run the code.

-1, nvprof -o nvprof/BC-cuda-naive.nvprof python BC-cuda-naive.py

-2, nvprof -o nvprof/BC-cuda-lock-free.nvprof python BC-cuda-lock-free.py

-3, nvprof -o nvprof/BC-cuda-shared-mem.nvprof python BC-cuda-shared-mem.py

-4, nvprof -o nvprof/CF-cuda-single-blk.nvprof python CF-cuda-single-blk.py

-5, nvprof -o nvprof/CF-cuda-lock-free.nvprof python CF-cuda-lock-free.py
+Run commands in pycuda/ folder and python_code/ folder.\
+To run programs in pycuda folder, you need to activate your cuda environment first.\
+If we have a jupyter notebook for a pycuda program, you can run it by command:\
+> jupyter notebook CF-cuda-multi-kernel-tiled.ipynb\

+If we have only python code for a pycuda program, you can run it by command:\
+> python CF-cuda-multi-kernel-tiled.py\

+To run programs in python_code folder, you use command:\
+> python train-cifar10-svm.py

-Commands to view nvprof:
+Commands to reading the profiling result:\
-viewprofile nvprof/BC-cuda-naive.nvprof
+> viewprofile nvprof/CF-cuda-multi-kernel-tiled.nvprof